 Medicare fraud is one of the prime drivers of litigation under the False Claims Act (“FCA”).
 Under traditional Medicare, service providers are directly reimbursed with federal government funds.
 In 2003, Congress significantly expanded the availability of an alternative to traditional Medicare known as Medicare Advantage.
 Medicare Advantage differs from traditional Medicare in that private entities directly provide coverage to beneficiaries and pay reimbursements to medical providers in return for payments from the government.
 This blog entry addresses why this difference does not prevent FCA liability for the submission of false claims by medical providers to the private entities that provide Medicare Advantage plans.

-Background of Medicare Advantage
+History of Medicare Advantage

 Unlike traditional Medicare, Medicare Advantage (sometimes referred to as Medicare+Choice or Medicare Part C) plans are offered by private entities known as Medicare Advantage organizations (“MAOs”).
 Medicare beneficiaries receive insurance coverage directly through an MAO, and MAOs are responsible for processing and reimbursing claims from healthcare providers.
 In return, MAOs are funded by the federal government in the form of capitation payments.
 A capitation payment “is a fixed monthly payment regardless of the volume of services an enrollee uses.”
 Put differently, the government makes capitation payments to MAOs regardless of the actual costs of providing coverage.
 This means if an enrollee’s reimbursable healthcare costs exceed the capitation payment, an MAO loses money.
 Inversely, if an enrollee’s reimbursable healthcare costs are less than the capitation payment, an MAO profits.